aschamarthi/wa-cr-warp/README.md

 I’ll add the multicomponent and multiphase codes later, and I might even add geometries like curvilinear or immersed boundary.

-It was enjoyable.
-It was faster than nvFORTRAN for reasons I don’t understand.
+It was fun.
+It was faster than nvFORTRAN.
 For instance, the Riemann problem took about 24 seconds with FORTRAN code.
 I like the CUDA code I get. :).
-It matches really well for the viscous TGV, which is not included in this code.
-This is a comparsion against the FORTRAN code.
+It matches really well for the viscous TGV, which is added on 04/23/26, check the folder.
+Follwoing figure is comapriosn with the F90 code.

 <p align="center">
   <img src="match.png" width="400"/>